The Ultimate Europe Packing List for Traveling Families

 Fourteen years of family travel across Europe distilled into one definitive packing list.
 What to bring, what to leave, and the gear that actually makes a difference.

-Here is the truth nobody tells you before your first family trip to Europe: you will pack too much.
+Here's the truth nobody tells you before your first family trip to Europe: you'll pack too much.
 Every single one of us does.
-You will haul that overstuffed suitcase up four flights of stairs in a Roman walk-up, wrestle it onto a regional train in Bavaria, and swear you will never make the same mistake again.
+You'll haul that overstuffed suitcase up four flights of stairs in a Roman walk-up, wrestle it onto a regional train in Bavaria, and swear you'll never make the same mistake again.
 And then, slowly, trip by trip, you learn.
 You refine.
-You become the kind of traveler who can cross a continent with kids and one bag each.
+You become the kind of traveller who can cross a continent with kids and one bag each.

-This packing list is the product of fourteen years of traveling Europe with children -- from infancy through the teen years, in every season, across more than twenty countries.
-It is the list I wish someone had handed me before that first disastrous trip to London where I packed seven outfits for a three-day weekend and forgot the power adapter entirely.
+This packing list is the product of fourteen years of doing Europe with three children - through Heathrow yearly to see Tom's mum in Manchester, then onward to wherever the trip's taking us.
+Every season, more than 20 countries, and every mistake along the way.
+It's the list I wish someone had handed me before that first disastrous trip to London where I packed seven outfits for a three-day weekend and forgot the power adapter entirely.

-Whether you are heading out for ten days in Italy or six weeks backpacking through Scandinavia, this list will keep you organized, prepared, and (critically) light on your feet.
-We swear by packing cubes to keep the family organized.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Comfortable walking shoes are essential - European cities are best explored on foot.
+Whether you're heading out for ten days in Italy or six weeks backpacking through Scandinavia, this list will keep you organised, prepared, and (critically) light on your feet.
+We swear by packing cubes to keep the family organised.
+Bring a reusable water bottle for everyone - tap water in most of Western Europe is genuinely fine.
+Comfortable walking shoes are essential.
 Pack a compact first aid kit - cobblestone blisters are real.

 Carry-On Essentials: Your Flight Survival Kit